New curriculum delayed for Grades 10 to 12

 "We are making sure that we get the Grade 10-12 redesigned curriculum right for students, ensuring their future success in post-secondary and the workforce."

-The added prep time will prove beneficial, said Lisa McCullough, superintendent of the Sea to Sky School District.
+The added prep time will prove beneficial, said Lisa McCullough, Sea to Sky School District superintendent.

 "It was not clear and specific in what it was asking teachers to do, and then that was only for the one year and then, bam, we're supposed to implement it," she said.